Get Out of Town! Moving With Your Child in BC

 - Your recommendation/plan for the parenting schedule moving forward.

 After you serve/deliver this written correspondence, the other party must reply as to whether (a) they consent to the move, or (b) object to the move.

 Step 2(a) – If the Move is Agreed Upon

 If the other party has agreed to move, we strongly recommend placing the terms – as detailed as possible - into an agreement and/or a court order.
 We always recommend to our clients that everything in a separation be documented to prevent confusion, and potential future conflict.

 Step 2(b) – If the Move is Opposed

 Many clients go through Step 1, and then come to us and say, “My ex won’t let us move.”
 When this situation occurs, you must bring an application into court for a Judge to make a determination as to whether the move should occur.
 The question as to which court, either the Provincial Court of British Columbia, or the Supreme Court of British Columbia, will depend largely on the litigation history of your case.

 How We Can Help

-Our lawyers are very experienced in bringing, and defending against, relocation cases.
+Our family law firm is very experienced in bringing, and defending against, relocation cases.
 They can help you navigate how to best bring your case forward, help you collect all documentation you will need for your case, and prepare all of your court material.
-Our lawyers are regularly in court, and you can be assured that your best interests, and the best interests of the child, will be put forward to the court in a competent and professional manner.
+Our family lawyers are regularly in court, and you can be assured that your best interests, and the best interests of the child, will be put forward to the court in a competent and professional manner.